UK Home Energy Guide

 Solar generation

 The European Commission's PVGIS service uses satellite data to estimate solar output at your exact latitude.
-We model a typical 4kWp system — the most common residential installation in the UK.
+System size scales with property floor area: 3kWp for small homes up to 10kWp for large properties.

 Property sales